|

 E. The Civil War

-The Russian Revolution has common features with other revolutions, including the French Revolution.
-The purpose of this section is to have the students engage with the concept of a "revolution," which allows them to review material from earlier in the course as well as understand the historical importance of revolutions in a broader context.
+The purpose of this section is to have the students engage with the concept and common aspects of revolutions in general.
+This allows them to review material from earlier in the course as well as understand the historical importance of revolutions in a broader context.

-Present Crane Brinton's four-stage model of revolutions: Liberal, Radical, Conservative, and Restoration.
+Present Crane Brinton's four-stage model (.pdf/99.3KB) of revolutions: Liberal, Radical, Conservative, and Restoration.

 As a whole class, discuss the applicability of Brinton's model of revolution for Russia.
 This might include the February Revolution as the Liberal phase and the October Revolution as the Radical phase.
 What are the possible Conservative and Restoration phases?
 Some possibilities are the NEP as Conservative and Stalin's autocracy as a Restoration, or Stalin's Russia as Conservative and Khrushchev or the end of the Soviet Union as Restorations.